jz-clouddna/teched2025-XP264/exercises/ex1/README.md

 You can initially download the kubeconfig from one of the links below or directly from any SAP Kyma dashboard.

-* Here goes the table with the links to all btp and k8s resources...
+* Fore convenience, here goes the table with the links to all btp and k8s resources...

 > [!NOTE]
 > | Region (BTP Cockpit) | Kubeconfig (download) | Console (dashboard) | Admin Worklow (cluster-wide) | Student Workflow (namespaced) | Data Collection Workflow (cluster-wide)